ydmw74/n8nAIchat2/README.md

 - Uses Axios for HTTP requests
 - Supports multipart/form-data for file transfers
 - Error handling and status indicators for better user guidance

+## Server Changes

+- The server now uses ES modules, requiring the `type: "module"` property in `package.json`.
+- The server now uses dynamic import for `sqlite3` to ensure compatibility with ES modules.

+## Frontend Changes

+- The frontend now requires `.js` extensions in import statements due to the project being configured as an ES module.